mendix/docs/content/en/docs/refguide/modeling/application-logic/expressions/parse-integer.md

 ## 1 Introduction

-This document describes the function that converts a string to a long integer.
+This document describes the function that converts a string to a value that is of data type [Integer/Long](/refguide/data-types/#integer-long).

 ## 2 parseInteger

-Takes a string and parses it to a long integer.
+Takes a string and parses it to an Integer/Long.

 ### 2.1 Input Parameters